CSUN

 We are quite active on social media:

 Thank you for coming to our session and checking out this info.
 We hope you got something from everyone.
-If you do have any questions, please don’t hesitate to reach out!
+If you do have any questions, please don’t hesitate to reach out to us!